Raymond Johansen

-Raymond Johansen (born 14 February 1961) is a Norwegian politician for the Labour Party who has been Governing Mayor of Oslo since 2015.
+Raymond Johansen (born 14 February 1961) is a Norwegian politician for the Labour Party.
+He served as Governing Mayor of Oslo from 2015 to 2023.
 A former member of the Socialist Left Party, Johansen previously served as the Oslo city commissioner for transport and environment from 1992 to 1995, when his party withdrew from the city cabinet.
 After joining Labour, he served as the party secretary from 2009 to 2015.

 Early life and education

 Johansen was born in Oslo and was a plumber by trade.

 Career

 Early career

-Originally a member of the Socialist Left Party, he chaired their youth wing Socialist Youth from 1986 to 1988 and was a member of the central party board from 1986 to 1991.
+Originally a member of the Socialist Left Party, Johansen chaired their youth wing Socialist Youth from 1986 to 1988 and was a member of the central party board from 1986 to 1991.
 He chaired the local party chapter in Oslo from 1990 to 1991, and was city commissioner (byråd) of the environment and transport in the city government of Oslo from 1991 to 1995.
 He was not re-elected in 1995, and left the Socialist Left Party.

 He then worked in the Norwegian Agency for Development Cooperation from 1996 to 2000 and was secretary general of the Norwegian Refugee Council from 2002 to 2005.
 In 2002 he briefly worked at the Norwegian embassy in Asmara.
 During the first and second cabinet Stoltenberg he was State Secretary in the Ministry of Foreign Affairs.

 On 18 March 2007, Johansen met with members of the newly elected Hamas unity government and announced that Norway would resume economic aid.
 He also expressed hope that other European states would follow their lead.